Are You Fluent In Spanish?

 Therefore, I think it is important for you to be aware of your own limits―both time and personal abilities―when trying to become fluent in your language abroad.
 Even though I am comfortable in all three of the languages I speak, when I don’t practice one of them (hello Portuguese), I become rusty.
 In addition, there are moments when I am in one language or the other and I cannot manage to get the word out in that language.

 So, where do you think you are on the fluency chart?
 What is your favorite way to get good language practice in?
 Is it one-on-one intercambios or group intercambios?
 Is it language school?
+Do you like reading in Spanish and finding other ways to learn the language?
 Or is it just hanging out with native speakers?
 Let us know how you are doing!

 *Dani tells me this happens to her as well so, seriously, we would love to know we're not alone!